priyabrata1992/LogMonkey/README.md

 Note that,  ``` .SetFilePath("D://Logs") ```, ensure the directory Logs exist, the library will try to write to that directory directory without creating it.

+# Features planned -
+1) Support for email notification with configurable content.
+2) Customizable logging scheme for specific type of errors/exceptions.
+3) Support for MySql.